ItzRick/WritingDashboard/README.md

 (note that the `npm start` might not work when you have a vpn activated)

+Install PostgreSQL ([This link](https://www.postgresql.org/download/)), set a system environment variable called "DATABASE_URL" to <postgresql://postgres:{password}@localhost:5432/database1>, where this password is the password you have chosen in the postgresql installation.

 ## Coding Guide
 > This section provides some usefull coding tools and tutoriols for flask and ReactJS